Workweek

 Jun 15th, 2024

 Workweek, an Austin-based company, raised $12.5 million in a Series A funding round led by Next Coast Ventures, with participation from LightShed Ventures and Declaration Capital.
-The company, which previously raised $7 million in seed funding, plans to use the funds to launch a professional network platform and expand its paid newsletters.
-Workweek aims to disrupt trade organizations by offering digital-first content and themed communities for professionals in fields like marketing and healthcare.
+The company, which previously raised $7 million in seed funding, plans to launch a professional network platform and expand its paid newsletters.
+The platform will feature eight themed communities and a marketplace of apps to enhance productivity.
+Workweek aims to disrupt trade organizations with digital-first content.

 Editor & Publisher